 - Identified hazards or safety issues ie; tree houses, play equipment or any structure that has not been approved etc, boats and/or trailers tethered to street trees etc, landscaping that has thorns, spear like leaves or plants that are known to be toxic etc, landscaping that impedes sightlines/pedestrian access etc, removal within 14 days of notification. - Rectification within 14 days of notification.
 Where an existing verge treatment is identified to present an immediate hazard, the Shire will rectify within 24 hours.
-The ratepayer abutting to the verge will be liable for the cost thus incurs. - Paving (not approved by the Shire of Northam) in excess of areas defined in this policy is to be rectified within 60 days of notification. - Hard Landscaping elements including boarders and or planted boxes is to be removed within 60 days. - Planter boxes/borders not constructed to meet Australian Standards or industry standards; or constructed to a height greater than 150mm and/or within 500 mm of an existing footpath/crossover and/or within 2,000 mm of the kerb line, require rectification within 60 days.
+The ratepayer abutting to the verge will be liable for the cost thus incurs. [ck2] - Paving (not approved by the Shire of Northam) in excess of areas defined in this policy is to be rectified within 60 days of potification ckap.